OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/12._Multithreading/index.md

 ## Motivation

-An application that runs a UAVCAN node is often required to run hard real-time UAVCAN-related processes together with less time-critical ones.
+An application that runs a UAVCAN node is often required to run hard real-time UAVCAN-related processes side by side with less time-critical ones.
 Making both co-exist in the same execution thread can be challenging because of radically different requirements and constraints.
-For example, part of the application that controls actuators over UAVCAN may require very low latency, whereas a non-realtime component (e.g. a firmware update trigger) does not require real-time priority, but in turn may have to perform long blocking I/O operations, such as filesystem access, etc.
+For example, part of the application that controls actuators over UAVCAN may require very low latency, whereas a non-realtime component (e.g. a firmware update trigger) does not require real-time priority, but in turn may have to perform long blocking I/O operations, such as file system access, etc.

 A radical solution to this problem is to run the node in two (or more) execution threads or processes.
 This enables the designer to put hard real-time tasks in a dedicated thread, while running all low-priority and/or